dhodvogner/mlsb/README.md

 Feel free to play around with this project, I it is useful and instructive for those who are just started to learn AngularJS, or for those who intrested in how you can connect your web app and a NoSQL database together.

-Also all the veterans out there, feel free to giv me any feedback.
+Also all the veterans out there, feel free to give me any feedback.
 I'm really intrested in any different or better solution.

 # Requirements
 MLSB designed for the use of CouchDB or any compatible servers, but you can use it in offline mode as-well on browsers support Indexed-DB or LocalStorage.

 You need Npm, Bower and Gulp to build the project.
-Currently you can only build a development friendly version, I'm planing to create a production version in the near future.
+Currently you can only build a development friendly version, I'm planning to create a production version in the near future.

 # Set-up: Offline mode
 * Copy/clone mlsb